A Mother fears for her Child

 points at the shepherd driving his sheep towards a barn just outside

 the village.
-“There is Dejan, Markos father.”
+“There is Dejan, Marko's father.”
 She cranes her neck

 and even stands on the bench.
 “I can't see Stepan and Milica, they